solid/webid-profile/notes/typeIndex.md

 ```

-### Unlisted Type Index (privateTypeIndex.ttl)
+### Private Type Index (privateTypeIndex.ttl)

-The Unlisted Type Index Resource is intended for registrations that are private
+The Private Type Index Resource is intended for registrations that are private
 to the user and their apps, for types that are *not* publicly discoverable.

-The Unlisted (private) Type Index MUST have the following properties:
+The Private Type Index MUST have the following properties:

 * Is typically linked to from the Preferences file (or some other private
   section of an Extended Profile) using the `solid:privateTypeIndex` predicate